Milling a groove in wood with the router - how it works

 Instructions: Milling a groove in wood (6 steps)

-Here we show you a compact step-by-step guide on how to cut a groove in a wooden panel using a router table and a 12 mm end mill.
+Here, we’ll walk you through a concise, step-by-step guide on how to mill a groove into a wooden board using a router table and a 12-mm shank groove cutter.

 Step 1: Selecting the right milling cutter

-The right cutter is crucial.
-Choose a grooving cutter (or disk grooving cutter) that provides the diameter and depth you need.
-Consider whether you want to create the groove in the surface or on an edge.
-Pay attention to the compatibility with the machine (shank diameter, permissible speed) and the suitability for the material to be milled.
+Choosing the right router bit is crucial.
+Select a groove cutter or disc groove cutter that provides the diameter and depth you need.
+Consider whether you want to create the groove on a flat surface or along an edge.
+Make sure it is compatible with your machine (shank diameter, maximum speed) and suitable for the material you’ll be routing.

 Step 2: Set up the milling cutter on the machine